-This snack is so easy to make, it only requires a few ingredients and a few minutes.
+This festive snack mix is so easy to make, it only requires a few ingredients and a few minutes.
+It is the perfect snack for when you are in a rush, need a last-minute treat, or need to bring something to a dinner party.

 - M & M’s (candy corn flavor if you can find them, or any Halloween M & M’s candy)

-- In a VERY large bowl (or two medium bowls), combine the first 6 ingredients: pretzels, Honey Nut Cheerios, Corn Chex, peanuts (or mixed nuts), candy corn M&M’s, and candy corn.
+- In a VERY large bowl combine the first 6 ingredients: pretzels, Honey Nut Cheerios, Corn Chex, peanuts (or mixed nuts), candy corn M&M’s, and candy corn.

 - Set the dry ingredients aside.